RaaLabs/TimeSeries/Documentation/getting_started.md

 ## Introduction

 This tutorial is for C# and .NET only, as that is the only environment supported right now.
+It builds on top of Azure IoT Hub and the IoT Edge offering from Microsoft.

 ## Pre-requisites

 * .NET 2.2 or better - download [here](https://dotnet.microsoft.com/download)
+* Azure Subscription - read more [here](https://azure.microsoft.com/en-us/)
+* Azure IoT Hub - read more [here](https://github.com/Azure/azure-iot-device-ecosystem/blob/master/setup_iothub.md)
 * Microsoft IoT Edge development environment - read more [here](https://github.com/Azure/iotedgedev/wiki/manual-dev-machine-setup)
-* Azure IoT Hub - read more [here](https://github.com/Azure/azure-iot-device-ecosystem/blob/master/setup_iothub.md)

 ## Setting up project